 Biosynthesis of Δ-aminolevulinate in greening barley leaves IV.
 Isolation of three soluble enzymes required for the conversion of glutamate to Δ-aminolevulinate

-Cite this article as: Wang, W., Gough, S.P. & Kannangara, C.G.
+- Wang, WY., Gough, S.P. & Kannangara, C.G.
 Carlsberg Res.
 Commun.
 (1981) 46: 243. doi:10.1007/BF02906501

 Conversion of glutamate into glutamate-1-semialdehyde in the presence of ATP, Mg2+ and NADPH requires at least two proteins, one binding to heme-Sepharose and one binding to Blue Sepharose.